yanjian/Time-Line/Pods/Fingertips/README.md

  * `strokeColor`: change default `touchImage` stroke color (defaults to black)
  * `fillColor`: change default `touchImage` fill color (defaults to white)

+If you ever need to debug Fingertips, just set the `DEBUG_FINGERTIP_WINDOW` environment variable to `YES` in Xcode or set the runtime property `alwaysShowTouches` to `YES`.

 ## License

-Copyright (c) 2011-2013 MapBox, Inc.
+Copyright (c) 2011-2015 Mapbox, Inc.

 The Fingertips library should be accompanied by a LICENSE file.
 This file contains the license relevant to this distribution.
-If no license exists, please contact [MapBox](http://mapbox.com).
+If no license exists, please contact [Mapbox](http://mapbox.com).